attractivechaos/k8/README.md

 // Read a byte and return it
 File.prototype.read() :number

+// Read the rest of the file into $buf at offset 0.
+Return the number of bytes read.
+File.prototype.read(buf: Bytes) :number

 // Read $len bytes into $buf at $offset.
-Return the number of bytes read.
-File.prototype.read(buf: Bytes, offset: number, len: number) :number
+// Return the number of bytes read on success; 0 on file end; <0 on errors File.prototype.read(buf: Bytes, offset: number, len: number) :number

 // Read a line or a token to $buf at $offset. $sep=0 for SPACE, 1 for TAB and 2